 One of them just stole your heart.
 It’s your spark bird.

-You don’t yet know the name of your spark bird, but you can categorize it by its general shape, like a hawk or a duck or a hummingbird.
-North American birds can be categorized into 25 general shapes, according to the All About Birds classification.
+You don’t yet know the name of your spark bird, but you can recognize its general shape, like a hawk or a duck or a hummingbird.
+North American birds can be categorized into 25 shapes, according to the All About Birds classification.

-The All About Birds guide further splits the bird shapes into 76 types.
+Those shapes can then be split into 76 types.
 For instance, geese and swans have some resemblance to ducks, but they are different enough to have their own subgroups.
-Names may start to sound obscure at this point —like jaegers, pipits, and shrikes — but it’s all part of narrowing your search.
+Names may start to sound obscure at this point —like jaegers, pipits and shrikes — but it’s all part of narrowing your search.

-Use two fingers to pinch and zoom into the egg (also use two fingers to pan the egg around in any direction).
+Use two fingers to pinch and zoom into the egg.
+Also use two fingers to pan in any direction.

 By exploring the areas of the egg that seem close to your spark bird, you’ll soon identify it.

 Hover overSelect any bird in the egg to see more information.
-Click on a bird to see its full profile from the All About Birds guide (opens in a new tab).
+Click on a bird to see its full profile in the All About Birds guide (opens in a new tab).

 Once you have found your spark bird, you may wonder if other people are curious about this amazing bird as well.

-As striking as your spark bird may be, there is a good chance it’s not getting a lot of interest from the general public — and especially if it’s rarely spotted in the US (like the Flame-colored Tanager), or well camouflaged (the American Bittern), or hard to access (the Black Rosy-Finch).
+As striking as your spark bird may be, there is a good chance it’s not getting a lot of interest from the general public — and especially if it’s rarely spotted in the U.S. (like the Flame-colored Tanager), well camouflaged (like the American Bittern), or hard to access (like the Black Rosy-Finch).

-In fact, Google search trends show that only 98 bird species have significant search interest across the US.
-An additional 11 birds have search interest in at least one state.
-Here’s a look at the egg with those birds highlighted in colors according to their type.
+In fact, Google search data shows that only 98 bird species have significant search interest across the U.S. An additional 11 birds have search interest in at least one state.
+Here’s a look at the egg with those high interest birds highlighted in various colors according to their type.

 Solid | Popular across the US